Spin-Charge Groups for Fermions in Fluids and Crystals: General Structures and Physical Consequences

+The representations of SCGs constrain the physical responses of fermionic systems through Neumann's principle.
+For example, in the \(A_1\) phase of \(^{3}\)He, all symmetry operations commute with \(S_z\).
+As a consequence, a nonuniform Zeeman field \(B_z\) can induce a pure mass superflow, known as the magnetic fountain effect \cite{PhysRevB.28.6582}, which is absent in the \(A\) and \(B\) phases.
+In the End Matter, we provide another example of an SCG-induced cross response, namely the {\it super-spin-Hall effect}.

-\paragraph*{Conclusion.—} We introduced the concept of SCG -- spin-charge groups to describe the most general symmetry groups of fermions in fluids or crystals.
-After figuring out the group structure via extension of space-time symmetry groups by spin and charge operations allowing projective twists, we discussed several typical systems whose symmetries are described by SCGs, including superfluids, charge 4$e$-superconductors, anti-ferromagnets containing spin-fluxes, and superconductors with coexisting AFM order.
-We illustrate that the spin-flux can give rise to interesting degeneracies and topological bands structures.
-Especially, superconducting AFM can host cross spin-charge responses like spin-supercurrents induced by magnetic potential.
-The SCG opens a symmetry-based route toward exploring phases of matter with exotic physical properties.
+\paragraph*{Conclusion.—} We introduced SCGs as a general symmetry framework for fermions in fluids and crystals.
+After deriving their group structure, we discussed several representative systems described by SCGs, including superfluids, charge-\(4e\) superconductors, antiferromagnets with spin fluxes, and superconductors coexisting with antiferromagnetic order.
+We showed that spin fluxes can enforce additional band degeneracies and nontrivial topological structures.
+In particular, SCGs can support cross spin-charge responses.
+Hence SCGs provide a symmetry-based route toward exploring new phases of matter, including strongly interacting symmetry protected topological phases, together with novel physical responses.

 \paragraph*{Acknowledgments.—} This work is supported by NSFC (Grants No. 12374166 and No. 12134020) and National Key Research and Development Program of China (Grants No. 2023YFA1406500 and No. 2022YFA1405300).